alegra8611/IPvanish-Installer/README.md

 # IPvanish-Installer
 Tool built in bash to install ipvanish configs and run with kill switch.

+When selecting the country the tool will randomly select a config file to connect to.

+The tool will also randomly change ip addresses every 24 - 48 hours within the selected country (prompted for sudo password).

+Open to any new ideas.

+I also have a double hop switch for those who already have an existing vpn connection and wish to have a "second hop" capability.

 Requirements:
 -
 - An acitve IPvanish user account